 Discussions were focused on developing a shared vision, creating a collaborative approach to delivery, ensuring clarity on what each would deliver, identifying and understanding synergies and interdependencies.
 Oversight of the work was to be via the North West People Board (not yet established) with the aim of providing clarity on the workforce agenda across the North West, avoiding duplication of effort and making most effective use of public monies.

-In response to Covid-19, a Workforce & HR Cell was created in the North West led by a partnership of Anthony Hassall, Regional Chief People Officer/Director of Workforce and OD at NHS England and NHS Improvement North West, Christopher Cutts, Regional Director North West at Health Education England and Deborah Davis, Managing Director of the NHS North West Leadership Academy.
+In response to Covid-19, a Workforce & HR Cell was created in the North West led by a partnership of Anthony Hassall, Regional Chief People Officer/Director of Workforce and OD at NHS England North West, Christopher Cutts, Regional Director North West at Health Education England and Deborah Davis, Managing Director of the NHS North West Leadership Academy.
 Key workstreams were developed relating to all aspects of workforce (e.g. Bringing Back Staff, Health and Wellbeing, support to HR Directors and ICS Workforce Leads) with a Programme Management Office (PMO) co-ordinating and supporting.
 The partnership worked exceptionally well with all teams working together seamlessly across organisational boundaries in a spirit of regional collaboration.

 Recovery phase and beyond

 As the region began to enter the recovery phase of the Covid-19 response, those leading the Workforce & HR Cell considered the transition to becoming a North West ‘People Team’ and continuing the discussions that had been held pre-Covid.
 There was recognition that a more joined up approach had been experienced with teams working to a shared purpose where formal and informal hierarchies were put aside and guiding principles were about altruism and reciprocity.
 True collaboration and an environment of creativity and innovation had been created and all parties wished to build on the benefits of this way of working for the future.